Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce 9800 GX2 should be a little bit faster than the Radeon HD 4870 512MB overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce 9800 GX2 should theoretically be just a bit superior to the Radeon HD 4870 512MB overall. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce 9800 GX2 is a better choice, by a large margin. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce 9800 GX2 is superior to the Radeon HD 4870 512MB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison